“Step out of the history that is holding you back.

 MyLife consists of 12 innovative education courses based on subjects and themes that young offenders themselves have expressed an interest in.
 For example, Managing Emotions; Relating to Others; Independent Living – Independent Growth; and Money.

 The courses are accredited by OCR, which means the women’s work can be recognised by potential employers upon release.

 MyLife is different to other courses because its values are not only based around promoting the external development of life skills, but it also focuses on the internal growth of character that contributes to lifelong learning and stops offending behaviour.

 MyLife allows space for young women in prison to tell their story, share their experiences, and express how they hope to move forward with their life positively.

 Reintegrating back into the community after spending time in prison is a hugely difficult transition to make.
 The challenge is heightened if the women feel alone in this struggle, without positive people around them to support them and offer encouragement and help.
 The skills they learned and progress they made in prison can seem a million miles away and no longer relevant.

 Since January 2016, we have been able to offer Through-the-Gate support to the young women we work with; walking alongside them after their release from prison.

-In this role we are able to provide practical support and assistance in tasks such as form-filling, accompanying them to meetings and appointments and signposting them to relevant community agencies and employment and training opportunities; as well as meeting them for vital pastoral and mentoring support as they face a whole new set of decisions and emotions.
+In this role we are able to provide practical support and assistance in tasks, alongside vital pastoral and mentoring support.
+Practical support could include form-filling, accompanying them to meetings and appointments, and signposting to relevant community agencies and employment and training opportunities.

 Essence is a project of Kahaila; a church, café and charity based in East London.
 It is out of Kahaila’s commitment to having a positive social impact that Essence was born.
 Being a church project means that faith is an important part of who we are, so our base in the prison is with the Chaplaincy department and a key part of our work is to support their work there.